 The male leader of the Pipestone pack was a black wolf they called Spirit.
 He was a shy wolf – type B – more avoidant of humans and other dangers than most wolves.
 But he was also a strong-minded, brave wolf who successfully led the pack for years both in hunting and fighting rivals.
 His partner Faith was Type A, more outgoing than Spirit, and also strong.
 The two shared their leadership duties on a more or less 50/50 basis.

 One of Bloch’s many interesting findings is that wolves tend to mate with a partner who is their opposite – type As join up with type Bs, etc. He has never found two type As or two type Bs together.
-It makes you wonder whether wolves might know more about psychology than we do.
+It makes you wonder whether wolves might know something about psychology that we don’t know.